BAM-Studios481/BAM-Studios481.github.io/README.md

           </nav>

     <section class="content">
-      <h2>Welcome to the BAM-studios website, art, animations, videos, photographs, and games of course will be shown here
+      <h2>Welcome to the BAM-Studios! website! art, animations, videos, photographs, and games of course will be shown here
       ***THIS IS A WORK IN PROGRESS***</h2>
       <p>